MikeKragelundDK/Migrations_week39/README.md

 * `/resources/blueprint/blueprint.sql`: the desired latest state per version.
 * `/resources/blueprint/atlas.sql`: the SQL diff Atlas produced for that version (which I ran manually).

+---

+### why i chosen destructive vs non-destructive approach to schema changes

+I wanted to say that i did choose a non-destructice approach to the schema changes, but that would not be true.
+Since it was so easy to recover my database, i actually ended up deleting everything when something broke or i made a poor decition.
+Getting the diff file from atlas makes it easy to do non-destructive migrations, which you should always aim to do.